Knee Cap Dislocation Cause, Symptoms, and Treatment

 Hands-on techniques help:

-• Improve joint mobility
+• Improve joint mobility.

-• Reduce muscle tightness
+• Reduce muscle tightness.

-• Restore optimal patella tracking
+• Restore optimal patella tracking.

 5. Strength Training

-• Hip abductors and external rotators
+Hip abductors and external rotators — control knee alignment during functional movement.

 6. Proprioception and Balance Training